rdfostrich/article-jws2018-ostrich/content/ingestion.md

 Furthermore, we assume that the ingested changesets are valid changesets: they don't contain impossible triple sequences such as a triple that is removed in two versions without having an addition in between.
 During ingestion, they will be transformed to the alternative delta chain structure as shown in [](#alternative-delta-chain).
-<span class="comment" data-author="RV">I think we should explain the necessity of such an ingestion algorithm.
-I.e., we could do it naively, just always delta with the snapshot, but this is better.</span>
 Within the scope of this article, we only discuss ingestion of deltas in a single delta chain following a snapshot.

 Next to ingesting the added and removed triples,